Apache Kafka and Apache Pinot – Built together to work together.

 Confluent Cloud and StarTree Cloud

 For users who want to run their data infrastructure within fully managed cloud-native software-as-as-service (SaaS) offerings, Confluent Cloud is powered by Apache Kafka, and StarTree Cloud is powered by Apache Pinot.
-The two systems have a direct integration and have been tested and certified to work together.
+Confluent and StarTree have a direct integration and have been tested and certified to work together.

-Dialpad, for example, is powering its customer intelligence platform with StarTree Cloud and Confluent Cloud.
-Read their Case Study to find out how this powerful duo has not only enabled real-time insights for call center managers but also drastically reduced data ingestion latencies.
+Dialpad, for example, powers its customer intelligence platform with StarTree Cloud and Confluent Cloud.
+Read their Kafka-Pinot case study to see how this combination has enabled real-time insights for call center managers and also drastically reduced data ingestion latencies.